 - Penalties for disregarding the law were set out.
 A captain or crew member that began unloading before proper clearance were fined 100 pounds (about $4000 today) and given a prison sentence of six months.
 Anyone who boarded the ship before certification would be fined fifty pounds and imprisoned for three months.

 The five local Kittitians appointed to superintend the smallpox procedures included two physicians, William Henry Cock and Howard Maillard Clifton.
-His middle name is of interest to me, as it is a surname from my husband’s Kittitian family tree.
+Clifton’s middle name is of interest to me, as it is a surname from my husband’s Kittitian family tree.
 Whether Clifton’s middle name meant that he had a blood relationship to the Maillards of St Kitts, I don’t yet know.
 Cock was named a commissioner, while Clifton was given the job of Medical Officer.
 The implication seems to have been that Clifton would have the unenviable task of boarding the potentially contagious ships.
 It seems that Howard Maillard Clifton managed to perform his inspection duties without succumbing to a fatal case of smallpox though – he lived until 1859, when he died in St Kitts of dysentery at the age of 70.

 - Carib Journal, St Kitts and Nevis Marks Return of Large Cruise Ships, 2021